-Endpoint Security Solution is the most comprehensive endpoint security solution on the market today.
-Using patented technology, you can dramatically reduce the risk of data loss, simplify security management, and protect against attacks from the inside and outside without hampering the productivity of your company.
+Senforce ESS, now with Storage-Device Security, is the most comprehensive endpoint security solution on the market today.
+Using our patented technology, you can dramatically reduce the risk of data loss, simplify security management and protect against attacks from the inside and outside - all without hampering the productivity of your company.